 June 27, 2017 – 5:20 p.m.
 At this hour the House Transportation and Infrastructure Committee is continuing its day-long business meeting to consider and amend the FAA reauthorization bill (H.R.
-2997) introduced last week by panel chairman Bill Shu… This content is for Eno members only.
-Sign In Sign in to your Eno account below […]
+2997) introduced last week by panel chairman Bill Shu… Sorry – you don’t have access to this item.

 June 23, 2017- Major provisions of the House and Senate FAA reauthorization bills are briefly compared in this table.

 June 21, 2017 – House Transportation and Infrastructure chairman Bill Shuster (R-PA) will introduce a new version of his Federal Aviation Administration reauthorization bill in the House of Representatives this afternoon.

 June 9, 2017 – President Trump on June 5 made a personal pitch for air traffic control (ATC) reform in a White House speech that accompanied the release of a paper detailing the Administration’s principles for reform.
 Later in the week, Transportation Secretary Elaine Chao testified on the topic before Senate and House hearings on June 7 and 8.

 May 19, 2017 – At a May 17 hearing, House Transportation and Infrastructure chairman Bill Shuster (R-PA) defended his plan to separate air traffic control from aviation safety regulation.

 May 5, 2017 – If you don’t like airlines, this was your week.
 Both the House of Representatives and the Senate held hearings, totaling almost seven hours between them, about airlines’ customer service—you might have heard that the issue has been in the spotlight lately.